 A three quarter ton truck is capable of towing fifth wheels that are between 30 and 39 feet and weigh between 10,000 and 23000 pounds when the travel trailer is completely loaded.
 This will cover most fifth wheels.

-Finally, full ton trucks are capable of towing fifth wheel campers that are longer than 40 feet and weigh more than 16,000 pounds.
+Finally, full ton trucks are capable of towing fifth wheel campers that are longer than 40 feet and weigh up to 36000 pounds.